Starcrunsher/TitanSoulsAutoSplitter/README.md

 (9) Elhanan | on kill | leaving it's area
 (10) Avarice | on kill | re-entering the game
 (11) Mol-Qayin | on kill | leaving it's area
-(12) Gol-Qayin | on kill | walking over the checkpoint (if it is not activated before) or leaving it's area (a.k.a. entering Rol-Qayin), to be consistent with the splitting here, you should activate "Kill Titan 12 on Kill?" in the settings
+(12) Gol-Qayin | on kill | walking over the checkpoint (if it is not activated before) or leaving it's area (a.k.a. entering Rol-Qayin)<br/>to be consistent with the splitting here, you should activate "Kill Titan 12 on Kill?" in the settings
 (13) Rol-Qayin | on kill | leaving it's area
 (14) Onyxia | on kill | leaving it's area or death warp (15) Yeti | on kill | leaving it's area